New England in Spring

 - Portsmouth: Some of North America’s oldest lilacs grow in New Hampshire.
 See them at the Wentworth-Coolidge Mansion.

-- Franconia Notch: During the Annual Fields of Lupine Festival, purple flowers cover the meadows.
+- Franconia Notch: During the Celebration of Lupines, purple flowers cover the meadows.

 - Bristol: During Daffodil Days at Blithewold Mansion, Gardens & Arboretum, 50,000 daffodils are in bloom.